markkpa/x99-t8d-and-x99-f8d-Opencore-Hackintosh/README.md

 I had to create another USB Map to fix a different problem - I think I've got it now.
 USB Port Maps should now be FIXED.

-All USB 3.0 ports work for USB 3.0 & USB 2.0 except the one USB 3.0 port in front and the 3rd USB 3.0 port in the back will NOT work for USB 2.0.
-All USB 2.0 ports are working.
-The previous map may have caused  network stuttering issues which also appear to be solved.

 For Huananzhi x99 Dual CPU Motherboards x99-t8d & x99-f8d - using Opencore 0.7.0 and Big Sur & RX570 Pulse 4GB graphics card.

 I have a multiboot system including macos Big Sur, Windows 10, PopOS and Qubes.
 I am NOT using opencore as a bootloader for Windows 10, PopOS and Qubes.
 Windows 10, PopOS & Qubes are much more stable being booted directly to the original bios rather than through opencore.